Appearance

 - Find the

-folder. - Check for Existing Symlink: Verify if the
+storage/app/publicfolder and thepublicfolder. - Check for Existing Symlink: Verify if the

-folder already exists.
+public/storagefolder already exists.
 Delete it if incorrect. - Create the Link: Open File Manager or use the Terminal and navigate to the

-directory of your Laravel app.
+publicdirectory of your Laravel app.
 Run the following command:

 bash

-ln -s ../storage/app/public public/storage
+ln -s ../storage/app/public public/storage4.
+Set Correct Permissions

-Ensure the storage
+Ensure the storage and bootstrap/cache directories are writable:

 - In cPanel, use File Manager to set permissions.